 How to Avoid Negative Effects From Social Media

-In order to avoid the negative effects of too much social media use, you can set yourself some rules.
+To avoid the negative effects of too much social media use, you can set yourself some rules.
 For example, you can limit your use of social media during the day and stop using it at least an hour before you go to bed.

 Practice discretion when sharing your posts or when liking and commenting on other people’s posts to avoid becoming a victim of cyberbullying.
 If you find yourself bullied on social media, inform the authorities.
 Remember that not everything you see on social media is real and many pictures have been photoshopped.